Icositetragon: Construction

-As 24 = 23 × 3, a regular icositetragon is constructible using an angle trisector.
+As 24 = 23 × 3, a regular icositetragon is constructible using a compass and straightedge.
 As a truncated dodecagon, it can be constructed by an edge-bisection of a regular dodecagon.

 Symmetry

 The regular icositetragon has Dih24 symmetry, order 48.
 There are 7 subgroup dihedral symmetries: (Dih12, Dih6, Dih3), and (Dih8, Dih4, Dih2 Dih1), and 8 cyclic group symmetries: (Z24, Z12, Z6, Z3), and (Z8, Z4, Z2, Z1).

 These 16 symmetries can be seen in 22 distinct symmetries on the icositetragon.
 John Conway labels these by a letter and group order.
 The full symmetry of the regular form is r48 and no symmetry is labeled a1.
 The dihedral symmetries are divided depending on whether they pass through vertices (d for diagonal) or edges (p for perpendiculars), and i when reflection lines path through both edges and vertices.
 Cyclic symmetries in the middle column are labeled as g for their central gyration orders.

 Each subgroup symmetry allows one or more degrees of freedom for irregular forms.
-Only the g24 subgroup has no degrees of freedom but can seen as directed edges.
+Only the g24 subgroup has no degrees of freedom but can be seen as directed edges.